 According to the latest media reports, it appears that we will not see a merger between Fiat and Chrysler before 2014.
-These words cam from Sergio Marchionne, CEO of Fiat and Chrysler, who also told reporters that he doesn’t doesn't foresee “any necessity” of a merger.
-Marchionne also said that Fiat needs to resolve its financial stability.
+These words came from Sergio Marchionne, Chief Executive of both Fiat and Chrysler.
+He also told reporters that he doesn’t foresee “any necessity” of a merger, adding that the Italian carmaker needs to resolve its financial stability first.

-“If the heart of Fiat will remain in Italy, we will have our head in several places: Turin for Europe, Detroit for U.S., one in Brazil and, in the future, one in Asia,” said the CEO.
-Marchionne also added that Fiat is still losing money in Italy. [via autonews - sub. required]
+“If the heart of Fiat will remain in Italy, we will have our head in several places: Turin for Europe, Detroit for U.S., one in Brazil and, in the future, one in Asia,” said the carmaker’s CEO.
+Marchionne also noted that Fiat is still losing money in Italy.

 Fiat (Fabbrica Italiana Automobili Torino) was founded in July 1899 by a group of investors, including Giovanni Agnelli.
 Since then, Fiat has grown to become one of the major auto companies in the world, as achieved partly by acquiring other carmakers such as Lancia in 1968, Ferrari in 1969 (as shareholder), Alfa Romeo in 1986 as well as Maserati in 1993.

 Chrysler, on the other hand, was founded on June 6, 1925 by Walter Chrysler when the Maxwell Motor Co. was reorganized into the Chrysler Corp.
 This name remained for more than seven decades until 1998, when it formed a merged partnership with Daimler-Benz.
 Chrysler Corp. and Daimler were then renamed as DaimlerChrysler AG.
 Chrysler began doing business as Chrysler Group.